Buying an established business

 - Assets - What assets does the business have?
 Does it have any intellectual property or leasing arrangements?

 - Liabilities - Does the business have any outstanding debts?
 What refunds and warranties still exist for the business?
+Are there debts owing on assets that are registered on the Personal Property Securities Register?

 - Purchase agreement - Have you reviewed the purchase agreement carefully?